-Figure 6: Time series of global mean (top) and standard deviation (bottom) of wind speed from SRAL Kuband after quality control.
+Figure 6: Time series of global mean (top) and standard deviation (bottom) of wind speed from SRAL Kuband after quality control from both Sentinel-3A and Sentinel-3B.
 The collocated model wind speed mean and SD are also shown.
-Mean and SD are computed over a moving time window of 7 days. -------9
+Mean and SD are computed over a moving time window of 7 days (shown as thin lines).
+The 92-day running means are shown as thick lines.------12

-Figure 7: Time series of weekly wind speed bias defined as altimeter - model (top) and standard deviation of the difference (bottom) between SRAL Ku-band and ECMWF model analysis. ------10
+Figure 7: Time series of weekly wind speed bias defined as altimeter - model (top) and standard deviation of the difference (bottom) between Sentinel-3A SRAL Ku-band and ECMWF model analysis. -13